Training and Development, MATD

 Applicants must hold a bachelor’s degree in any discipline from an accredited institution and an undergraduate grade point average of at least 3.0 on a 4.0 scale.
 A written statement of academic and professional goals along with a current resume is required.
 For additional information, contact the graduate program in Training and Development.

-A total of 12 courses (36 credit hours) are required to complete the degree.
+A total of 12 courses (36 credit hours) is required to complete the degree.

 After completing all required classes, students are required to complete a professional portfolio.
 The portfolio allows students to demonstrate their competency through reflection and assessment of previously completed projects and provides enhanced materials for professional presentation.